Simple and Inexpensive Thanksgiving Tablescaping Ideas

 - Spray paint is magic in a bottle for holiday decorating.
 It works on almost any finish and makes old stuff look trendy.

 - Any ceramic or plastic piece of turkey décor gets instantly upgraded with a coat of silver or white paint.
-A monochromatic collection of items gives off a sophisticated vibe.
+A monochromatic collection of items sends a sophisticated vibe.

-- Metal or enameled roasting pans either filled with decorative items or turned upside down to create a base for height differential is a good find.
+- Metal or enameled roasting pans can either be filled with decorative items or turned upside down to create a base for height differential.

-- Buy all the wooden accessories you can find bowls, candlesticks, platters, cutting boards.
-Replicate a rustic, homey-like-the-Pilgrims feel for your table’s theme.
+- Buy all the wooden accessories you can find: bowls, candlesticks, platters, and cutting boards.
+Replicate a rustic, homey-like-the-Pilgrims feel for your table.

 Is it your first time hosting Thanksgiving?
-Here’s 5 Do's and Don'ts for Hosting Holiday Parties.
+Here are 5 Do's and Don'ts for Hosting Holiday Parties.

 Image by No-longer-here from Pixabay